 2.2 USING ZEOSORB

-- > ZEOSORB® has been introduced to the process purification of drinking water and wastewater due to its large specific surface area and the selective adsorption of substances.
-For instance, as ammonia dissolved organic matter and many other cations.
+- > Zeosorb® has been introduced to the process purification of drinking water and wastewater due to its large specific surface area and the selective adsorption of substances.
+For instance, ammonia dissolved organic matter and many other cations.

 - > Removal of suspended particles and Turbidity.

 The test of ZEOSORB vs Multimedia Media filtration was conducted for fine particle (turbidity) removal from river water.
 Pressure vessels (18″ diameter) were operated with a service flow of 36.7 m/h of bed area for six consecutive days and turbidity (NTU) was measured in the feed and filtered water.
 The filtered water average NTU was approximately 1/3 of the multimedia filtrate, indicating superior fine particle removal by Zeosorb®.

 Better Filtrate Clarity: Typical Sand/Anthracite filter beds have a 12 to 15-micron nominal filter rating.
 However, Zeosorb® typically would have a nominal filer rating of less than 3 microns.
 This property greatly reduces the effluent turbidity, generally measured in National Turbidity Units (NTUs).

 Increased flow rate in gravity System: In a Sand/Anthracite filter media system the flow rate is typically 3 to 5 m/h.
 However, in a Zeosorb® filter media system, the flow rate is typically in the 10 m/h range.

 Increased flow rate in pressure vessel systems: In a Sand/Anthracite pressure vessel filter system the flow rates are typically 15 to 17 m/h.
 However, in a Zeosorb® pressure vessel filter system the flow rates are typically in the 29 to 37 (and sometimes 48) m/h range.